Upgrading Managed Servers

 Upgrading a pool of server s requires careful planning.
 As you plan your upgrade, it is very important to be aware of the following:

 - Download and install the latest version of XenCenter.
-For example, when you are upgrading your hosts to XenServer 7.6, you must use XenCenter issued with XenServer 7.6.
+For example, when you are upgrading your hosts to XenServer 7.1 CU2, you must use XenCenter issued with XenServer 7.1 CU2.
 Using earlier versions of XenCenter to upgrade to a newer version of XenServer is not supported.

 - VMs can only be migrated from a server running an older version of XenServer to one running the same version or higher.
 You cannot migrate VMs from an upgraded server to one running an older version of XenServer.
 Ensure to allow for space on your servers accordingly.

-- Key control operations are not available during upgrade and should not be attempted.
+Do not attempt to perform any key control operations as these are not available during upgrade.
 Though VMs continue to function as normal, VM actions other than migrate may not be available (for example, shut down, copy, and export).
 In particular, it is not safe to perform storage-related operations such as adding, removing or resizing virtual disks.

-- Take a backup of the state of your existing pool using the pool-dump-database xe CLI command.
-For more information, see Command line interface.
+Take a backup of the state of your existing pool using the pool-dumpdatabase xe CLI command (see the XenServer Administrator’s Guide for details).
 This allows you to revert a partially complete rolling upgrade back to its original state without losing any VM data.
 As it is not possible to migrate a VM from an upgraded server to a server running an older version of XenServer, it may be necessary to shut down VMs if you need to revert the rolling upgrade for any reason.

 To upgrade XenServer using the Rolling Pool Upgrade wizard